 Peggy Berry, PhD, is an accomplished occupational safety and health leader who seeks organizational challenges to apply, stretch, and expand her knowledge, skills, and abilities.
 Dr. Berry specializes in improving performance indicators focusing on workers’ compensation cost containment, safety, health and wellness of employees.
-Dr. Berry is a life-long learner, receiving her doctorate from the University of Cincinnati in 2015 studying the effects of workplace bullying on novice nurses in productivity and psychological well-being.
+Dr. Berry is a life-long learner, earning her doctorate from the University of Cincinnati in 2015 studying the effects of workplace bullying on novice nurses in productivity and psychological well-being.

 Specialties: Licensed RN, PhD Nursing Research